zerodivide1/zerodivide1.github.io/_posts/2025-03-22-new-coat-of-paint.md

 running with Jekyll so that I could build and preview changes.

-Not wanting to spend a ton of time figuring out how to create a container with Ruby and Jekyll, I came across this [Gist](ghgj) containing a useable `Dockerfile` that I could quickly build and run Jekyll.
+Not wanting to spend a ton of time figuring out how to create a container with Ruby and Jekyll, I came across this [Gist][ghgj] containing a useable `Dockerfile` that I could quickly build and run Jekyll.
 After a few tweaks to use a slightly more-recent version of Ruby and Jekyll (`3.2.2` and `4.4.1`, respectively), and adding a simple script to update and call `jekyll serve`, I